 Adding customer information

-With the item now in the cart, we can attempt to add customer information using the/wp-json/cocart/v2/cart/update?cart_key=<cart_key>&namespace=update-customer
+With the item now in the cart, we can attempt to add customer information using the/wp-json/cocart/v2/cart/update?cart_key=<cart_key>&namespace=update-customer endpoint.

 Notice that I placed the cart key as global parameter.
 You can apply the cart key via the headers to if you prefer.